chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-01-11-css-wishlist-2024/index.md

 To make it even more useful, if you could use `calc()`?
 Oh that’d be neat.
 Grow any element to be 10px bigger in each direction regardless of initial size? `scale: calc(100% + 10px);`, job done… now that’d be nice.
 Double-bonus if we can use `auto` for one of the two values so it scales proportionally…

-## Other things I'd like
+## Other things I’d like
 - `@scope`, really needing this in a current project.
 - View Transitions everywhere, and [View Transition Classes](https://github.com/w3c/csswg-drafts/issues/8319).
-- Transitions on discrete properties to animate to/from `display: none`, and I'd be happy with animating to/from `height: 0` to `auto`!
+- Transitions on discrete properties to animate to/from `display: none`, and I’d be happy with animating to/from `height: 0` to `auto`!
 - Regions to flow content in non-rectagular shapes

 ## Other wishlists around the web